 What we know so far:

-- Forty-one people were killed at the Masjid Al Noor mosque in central Christchurch, seven were killed inside the suburban Linwood Masjid Mosque.
+- Fifty-one people were killed at the Masjid Al Noor mosque in central Christchurch, seven were killed inside the suburban Linwood Masjid Mosque.
 Another person died elsewhere.

 - Migrants and refugees appeared to be most affected by the shootings.